 Of the more than 21 million people who are struggling with a substance use disorder, almost all of them experience challenges when it comes to getting help and maintaining their recovery.
-For example, some individuals are deep in their denial that they have a clinical problem with drug or alcohol abuse, prompting them to keep using rather than reach out for help.
-Others hooked on drugs or alcohol may be more apt to admitting their issues.
+For example, some individuals are deep in denial that they have a clinical problem with drug or alcohol abuse, prompting them to keep using rather than reach out for help.
+Others hooked on drugs or alcohol may be more apt to admit their issues.
 They are also more likely to seek professional help to address their disease.
 There is much more to addiction recovery than what meets the eye.
 Simply stopping use does not make the disease disappear.
 It takes effort, dedication, and perseverance to make it through the several stages of change in addiction recovery.

 The 5 Stages of Change in Addiction Recovery